 The rental market in Vancouver is highly competitive, with high demand and low vacancy rates.

 Because of the increasing population and influx of immigrants/students moving to the city for work and study, the Ministry of Advanced Education and Skills Training reports that over 143,000 international students come to British Columbia each year.
 Additionally, the supply of rental properties could not keep up with the demand, resulting in low vacancy rates and intense competition for available properties.
-For example, the vacancy rate for one-bedroom apartments in Downtown Vancouver is currently 1.8%.
+For example, a recent report shows that the vacancy rate for one-bedroom apartments in Downtown Vancouver is currently 1.8%.
 The combination of high demand and limited supply has created a tight rental market, driving up rental prices.

 In Vancouver, there are three main types of student housing: on-campus housing, off-campus housing, and homestay.
 Each of these options has its own unique characteristics and benefits.

 On-campus housing is usually located on campus and offers a more affordable rental price but is generally only available to students of that particular school.
 Whereas, off-campus housing may be slightly more expensive, but typically offers more flexible lease terms and is open to all students.
 Homestay can be the most affordable option, but may be located further from campus and may not provide the same level of consistency as other housing options.

 Below is some basic information about the different student housing options in Vancouver:

 Some schools offer student housing on or near their campus.
 Dormitories are usually the first pick of junior students.
 Dormitories are large buildings that typically house many students and have common areas for socializing, cooking, and exercise, as well as shared bathrooms and showers.
 Dormitories often have one or more people per room and are managed directly by the school.
 These are often recommended for first-year college and university students.